parkr/antispam/README.md

 `antispam` is a little binary that reads in messages from your inbox and deletes the ones that are spam.
 Nice, eh?

 How does it do this?
-Pretty simple: domain & email blacklists.
-Three massive blacklists are included in the binary to identify spam From addresses.
+Pretty simple: domain & email blocklists.
+Three massive blocklists are included in the binary to identify spam From addresses.

 If you notice someone not on this list, you can add it to your configuration.
 See below.